jpresagios/organizations/README.md

 https://docs.docker.com/compose/install/
 ```
 docker-compose up --build

+The api is expose in http://localhost:8001/api
+Navigate to http://localhost:8001/swagger/ to test everything work fine.
 ```

 Docker start up process run everything to get the app ready to used.
 In addition **initial_data** run to have some demo data for the purposes of simple review this Task.

+## Possible improvements
+- Included an nginx to server the project, actually is running using the develop django server inside Docker

+- Covered with more tests the API, not everything was tested